pgan002/biomed-chatbot/README.md

 # Embedding

-To avoid costs, start with an embedding running locally, namely Sentence Transformers's `all-MiniLM-L6-v2` (ChromaDB's default).

-There are many options for embedding models.
-ChromaDB has some predefined ones and supports a custom function that could run locally.[8]
-There are rankings on various benchmarks[9].
-However, those are large models that will take long to embed the data.
-Local models tend to be faster than web-hosted models due to network latency[10]. all-MiniLM-L6-v2  has a good balance between speed and quality.
+There are many possible embedding functions.
+ChromaDB predefines some and supports a custom ones.[8]
+Various benchmarks rank embedding functions[9].
+Most of those are large models that will take long.
+Local models tend to be faster than web-hosted models due to network latency[10].

+all-MiniLM-L6-v2  has a good balance between speed and quality.
 Word embedding models like Glove are fastest.[10]

+To avoid costs, I started with an embedding running locally, namely Sentence Transformers's `all-MiniLM-L6-v2` (ChromaDB's default).
+Emvedding progressed at 1 document / s, so embedding the whole dataset would take many days.
+This did not work on my GPU, although other models do use it.

-Using OpenAI, the cheapest embedding is `text-embedding-3-small`: 62,500 pages/$, 8191 tokens, $0.02 /1M tokens[5].
+OpenAI's cheapest embedding is `text-embedding-3-small`: 62,500 pages/$, 8191 tokens, $0.02 /1M tokens[5].
 Embedding the whole data would cost about $18.
-We could halve the cost using batching but that would take up to 24 hours.
+Vectorization progressed at about 1 document per second.
+The cost would be only $9 by batching, that would take up to 24 hours.
+This is a good option, although I did not use it.

+Other AI providers also host embedding models, sometimes cheaper, but no batching.

+Instead, I implemented document embedding via averaged Glove word embeddings.

 # Model

 We start with OpenAI's `gpt-4o-mini`.
 It is affordable, small and intelligent.
 Context size 128K tokens.
 Pricing: $0.150 /1M input tokens, $0.600 /1M output tokens.

 # Distance metric

 Publishions find that, euclidean distance metric is better than cosine distance for ... embedding in ChromaDB[11] and for embeddings in general[12].
 This is the default for ChromaDB.

 # TODO

-✓ Create a Github or Gitlab project
-✓ Install vector DB
-✓ Download data
-✓ Clean data
 - Ingest data
-✓ Pass query to DB
-✓ Pass retrieved context to model
-✓ Factor out chatbot class
-✓ Filter retrieved documents based on distance from query
-- Document usage
 - Code and try GloVe embedding
 - Tune retrieved set size
+- Tune max distance for retrieval
 - Split large chunks